franciscofregona/dominoes-kicker/Questions.md

 ## 6) Please explain the difference between a software-based RAID system and a hardware-based RAID system.
 Is one better than the other?
 If so, why?

-* __Principle__: Both have the same principle guiding them: splitting data among multiple disks to provide reliability, security and sometimes speed.
+* __Principle__: Both have the same principle guiding them: splitting data among multiple disks to provide reliability, security and, sometimes, speed.
-* __Technology__: Hardware-based RAID systems work through a raid controller device, where disks attach to.
-Software RAIDs need nothing more than a regular disk controller device (included in most computers today) and special software (included or easily installed on most Linuxes)
+* __Technology__: Hardware-based RAID systems work through a raid controller device, to whom disks attach to.
+Software RAIDs need nothing more than a regular disk controller device (included in **most** computers today, bare some SoC devices such as the Raspberry Pi) and special software (included or easily installed on most Linuxes) such as *mdadm*.
 * __Performance__: Hardware > Software, specially in more complicated configurations.
 On simpler configurations (RAID 0, 1), the performance hit can be negligible.
-Hardware controllers can have cache memories that greatly improve small to medium loads performances, both on write and on read.
+Hardware controllers usually have cache memories that greatly improve small to medium loads performances, both on write and on read.
 * __Cost__: RAID Controllers can be QUITE expensive.
-And if faster drives are used, that cost skyrockets.
+And if faster drives are used (and hardware raid controllers tend to demand those, while at it), that cost skyrockets.
 Software based RAIDS don't cost that much, and usually are designed to use (or have to make by with) commodity disks.
 * __Scalability__: Storage units are an implementation of Hardware RAID that scale into the hundreds of disks.
 Software RAIDs won't (shouldn't) exceed the enclosure of the server that hosts them.
 * __Reliability__: Hardware RAID controllers that carry a cache memory include batteries to guarantee data consistency in case of a power failure.
 Software based RAIDs must rely on the filesystem's tools for that kind of reliability (a function Hardware RAIDs will also use, too)

+High cost, high stakes enterprise storage solutions tend to be all hardware-based RAID solutions.

+But old this is the classic way of looking at things: this definitions are likely to change slightly:

+For example, we just recently bought a pair of Dell EMC 7020 units: 250 disks on at least 3 different disks technologies (SSD, 7500 and 10000 RPM disks, SAS and NL-SAS), 6 slotted tiering, over a dozen expansion boxes, connected via 6/12Gb SAS cables.
+Redundant controllers, virtual ports for Fiber connectivity redundance, redundant SAS cable daisychaining between boxes, ... and a plethora of goods and options.
+A modern version of the classic standard enterprise storage solution.

+Now, for the surprise: As of its latest update (couple of months maybe), the unit performs it's RAID stripping and redundancy and spares on the block level, not on the disk level anymore, effectively setting its redundancy level lower, on 2MB partitions of the disks it is using (which kind of makes sense, once we understand the principles of wear and usage that modern SSD drives inherently have.)

+And for the software side of enterprise storage, CEPH is a seemingly strong contender to that (and it's FOSS, too!).
+While it forgoes the RAID technology, it embraces the principles of added redundancy on the *server* level.
+This time, the expendable device moves up from the disk to the whole server.
+Joining servers with storage well into the Petabyte range, it also scales up in performance, all of this with commodity hardware.

 ## 7) In a Perfect World, how should hardware resource management look like for you in modern DevOps Culture working environment?